States rush to revise their abortion laws as a major U.S. Supreme Court decision nears - NewsBreak

 Red states — which are responsible for a majority of the new laws — have enacted some of the strictest limits on abortion in decades.
 Meanwhile, blue states have sought to secure abortion access as a fundamental right within their borders, as well as prepare for out-of-state women seeking to terminate their pregnancies.

 In total, 23 states now have laws on their books that would clamp down on abortion access should the U.S. Supreme Court rewrite abortion law or even overturn Roe v.
 Wade, though some laws are under challenge.
-They include Arizona, Florida, Idaho, Kentucky, Oklahoma, and Wyoming.
+Georgia’s strict anti-abortion law passed in 2019 is on hold while a federal judge waits for the court’s ruling in the Mississippi case.
+Others include Arizona, Florida, Idaho, Kentucky, Oklahoma and Wyoming.

 There are several states, however, where it’s not entirely clear what abortion laws would look like in the long term if the court acts to limit abortion access.